M-J-Robbins/good-email-code/email-accessibility/rem-and-em.md

 Another good example if we have an email with a highlighted section where we want to increase the font-size.
 We can use the same module we have for other sections but just wrap it with `font-size:1.5em` and it will increase all the sizes of that section with just a tiny bit of code.
 The same could be done on a footer where we might want a small font, we can just use `font-size: 0.8em` and it will reduce the sizes of that section.

 ## Issues
+### Media queries
+If you are setting media queries using `rem` or `em` they are always bassed off the users prefered `font-size`.
+This will clash with the minimum font size fix we use `max(16px, 1rem)`.

+So for example we set a media query of `100em`.
+In Apple Mail with default settings that will be `1200px`, but in most other places it would be `1600px`.

 ### Attributes
 `em` units don’t work inside attributes, the unit is effectively removed from the code and rendered as if no unit were used, which in defaults to `px`.